aj03794/leetcode-problems/README.md

 ##### Time Complexity

-- In a balanced tree, we are always cutting the tree in half in our search so it's O(log n)
+- In a balanced tree, we are always cutting the tree in half in our search, so it's O(log n)
+  - **A balanced binary tree (aka a height-balanced binary tree) is defined as a binary tree in which the height of the left and right subtree of any node differ by not more than 1**
 - If we have a fully skewed tree, worst case is O(n)

 #### Pre-Order Traversal